Donearm/cocktails/COCKTAILS.md

 Lime wedge

->Variations: Caipiroska (Vodka instead of Cachaça)
+>Variations: Caipiroska (Vodka instead of Cachaça), Rabo de Galo (2/3 Cachaça
+>and 1/3 Red Vermouth)

 -----------------